microsoft/fluentui-blazor/README.md

 | SharePoint | #03787C |
 | Stream | #BC1948 |

-For a list of all available token attributes, [see here](https://github.com/microsoft/fast-blazor/blob/main/src/Microsoft.Fast.Components.FluentUI/Components/FluentDesignSystemProvider.razor#L69).
-More examples for other components can be found in the `examples` folder [of this repository](https://github.com/microsoft/fast-blazor).

 ## Blazor Hybrid
 Starting with the 2.0 release, you can also use this library in your Blazor Hybrid projects.
 Setup is almost the same as described in the "Getting started" section above, but to get everything to work you'll need to take two extra steps: